 - Any felony conviction within the five (5) year period preceding the background check

-- Any offense involving driving under the influence, driving while intoxicated or equivalent within the five (5) year period preceding the background check will be automatically disqualified but may be eligible for reversal upon appeal by prospective volunteer
+- Any offense involving driving under the influence, driving while intoxicated or equivalent within the two (2) year period preceding the background check will be automatically disqualified.
+Any texting/driving charges, River Valleys will require an annual background check review.
+Any subsequent driving related charges may result in release from volunteer position.

 - Residing on the same premises as a registered sex offender (may only participate as a parent/guardian)